Tile Roofing: Advantages and Drawbacks

 Understanding Roofing Tiles

 Before we dive into the advantages and disadvantages of tile roofing, let’s first define what we mean by “roofing tiles.”
-These are individual units, typically made from materials like clay, concrete, or slate, that are installed in an overlapping pattern to create a watertight seal on your roof.
-Tile roofs have been used for centuries, with some ancient structures still sporting their original tiled roofs.
-Today, advances in manufacturing have led to a wide range of styles, colors, and materials to choose from, making tile roofing a versatile option for many homeowners.
+These are individual units, typically made from clay roof tile, concrete roof tile, or slate tile, installed in an overlapping pattern to create a watertight seal on your roof structure.
+Roof tiles are made from a variety of materials, and roof tiles come in a wide range of styles and finishes.

 1. Unmatched Durability